 - 7.1 The Fund is committed to making full use of its shareholder rights, and this is also covered in its SRI Policy.
 The Fund's policy on voting rights is based on the Cadbury, Greenbury and Hampel codes, as well as the stock exchange combined code, and the principles of protecting shareholder rights, minimising risk and enhancing value. - 7.2 The Fund expects its Fund Managers to vote in an appropriate and informed manner and report their voting actions in their quarterly investment reports.
 The exercise of shareholder's rights is delegated to the Fund Managers as part of their mandate.
 Fund Managers will vote in accordance with their Corporate Governance Policy Statements.
-These policy statements have been developed with the recommendations of Institutional Shareholder Service (ISS), Pensions and Lifetime Savings Association of

-Pension Funds (PLSA) and the Association of British Insurers (ABI).
+These policy statements have been developed with the recommendations of Institutional Shareholder Service (ISS), Pensions and Lifetime Savings Association of Pension Funds (PLSA) and the Association of British Insurers (ABI).

-Feedback on this statement
+8. Feedback on this statement

-Any feedback on this investment Strategy Statement is welcomed.
-If you have any comments or wish to discuss any issues then please contact: Dave Baldock Interim Chief Finance Officer Newham Dockside, 1000 Dockside Road, London E16 2QU Email: dave.baldock@newham.gov.uk
+8.1 Any feedback on this investment Strategy Statement is welcomed.
+If you have any comments or wish to discuss any issues then please contact: Conrad Hall, Corporate Director of Resources Newham Dockside, 1000 Dockside Road, London E16 2QU Email: conrad.hall@newham.gov.uk